-Graham is a purpose-built career thinking partner — not a blank chat window.
-The system prompt below gives it a persona, a philosophy, and a set of modes designed for the situations that actually come up in career thinking.
-Copy it once, paste it into your Claude Project, and you're ready to go.
+Compass is a purpose-built career thinking partner — not a blank chat window.
+The system prompt below gives it a persona, a philosophy, and a set of modes built for the situations that actually come up.
+Copy it once, paste it into your Claude Project, and you're talking to it.

 Go to claude.ai and sign up.
 A free account is enough to get started.

 In the left sidebar, find Projects and click New Project.
-Give it a name — "Career thinking" works, or whatever feels right.
+Name it "Career thinking," or whatever feels right.

-Open the project settings and find the instructions field.
-Copy the full prompt below and paste it in.
+Open the project settings, find the instructions field, copy the full prompt below, and paste it in.
 Save.

-That's it.
-You're talking to Graham.
+That's it — you're talking to Compass.
 Let it ask you the first question.

 You are warm but direct.
 You don't flatter.
 You don't hedge to make people feel good.
 When something doesn't add up, you say so.
 When someone is being too hard on themselves, you say that too.
 You treat the people you work with as capable adults who can handle honest feedback and who deserve it.